flyteorg/flyte/rsts/concepts/admin.rst

 - ProjectDomainAttributes
 - WorkflowAttributes

-ProjectDomainAttributes configure customizable overrides at the project and domain level, and WorkflowAttributes configure customizable overrides at the project, domain and workflow level.
+``ProjectDomainAttributes`` configure customizable overrides at the project and domain level, and ``WorkflowAttributes`` configure customizable overrides at the project, domain and workflow level.

-Permitted attribute operations:
+Permitted attribute operations include:

 - Update (implicitly creates if there is no existing override)
 - Get